-These rice pakoras have a crisp texture from out and are soft from within.
-They are so good, you won’t come to know that these pakoras are made from rice.
-I make these pakoras when I have some leftover rice.
-I find it a good way to use leftover rice and not throw them.
+These Chawal Ke Pakode have a crisp texture from the outside and are soft within.
+In fact, these are so good that you wouldn’t even come to know that these pakoras are really made with rice.
+These pakoras are absolutely one of those ways I love using up the leftover rice, and not wasting them.

-1. Take the rice in a small bowl or pan.
+1. Take 1 cup of cooked rice in a small bowl or pan.
 Mash the rice with your hands or with a spoon.
 Mashing the rice gives a soft texture to the pakoras.

-Its always better to use rice which are cooked really well.
-If the rice appears dry after removing from the fridge, then just sprinkle some water on it and microwave for a few minutes.
+It is always better to use rice which is cooked really well.
+If the rice appears dry after removing it from the refrigerator, just sprinkle some water on it and heat it for a few minutes.

-2. Then add following ingredients to the cooked rice:
+2. Then, add the following ingredients to the cooked rice:

-- 1 medium-sized finely chopped onion (or ½ cup finely chopped onion)
+- 1 medium size finely chopped onion (or ½ cup finely chopped onion)

 - 1 inch finely chopped or grated ginger